 There are many ways to “fall” for felines.
 First, if you care for an outdoor cat that is not spayed or neutered, contact ADLA’s Spay Neuter Hotline to make an appointment.
 Visit the ADLA Outdoor Cats page for more info and to request an appointment.

-Volunteers for Outreach Events;
+Check-in Volunteers for Clinics;

 It can cost ADLA more than $50 to spay one cat and our goal is to trap, neuter, return at least 2,500 outdoor cats between now and December 21st!
 Please consider a donation to help us reach our goal.